 5.2.1 Create DataRelation between Three DataTables

-We use the DataRelation class to establish the Relationship between the DataTables.
+We use the DataRelation class to establish the relationship between the DataTables.
 While creating the DataRelation Class, we pass all the required data in the constructor itself.
-For Example, consider the below piece of code:
+For example, consider the below piece of code:

 The last parameter to the constructor tells if a constraint is required.
 In our case, we asked the Dotnet not to create any constraint.

-The same way, we establish Relationship between Sales and Authors DataTables.
+In the same way, we establish Relationship between Sales and Authors DataTables.
 The code for that is below: